wp-plugins/title-to-tags/readme.txt

 * 1.2 ~ Name collision with another plugin, FeedWordPress, corrected
 * 1.3 ~ Whoops!
 Didn't put the title in the meta data, how silly!
 * 1.4 ~ SVN commit to include tag
+* 2.0 ~ Revamped version based on experiments with these function in another plugin.
+		~ using WP-style function notes
+		~ designed to work with both WP and WPMU
+		~ lowerNoPunc function now removes posessive 's from words

 == Acknowledgements ==